schnatterer/termux-scripts/README.md

   Each can be combined with deduplication, encryption, etc.
   Note: For local or SSH copy `rsync` has some advantages, e.g. keeping timestamps, user rights, symlinks, etc.
 * Getting started:
-  * Set up your remote with `sudo rclone config`.
-Why `sudo`?
+  * Set up your remote with `sudo rclone config`, or copy an existing `rclone.config` to `.suroot/.config/rclone/` Why `sudo`?
 Because the backup is also executed with `sudo` to be able to access folders like `/data/data`, etc.
   * When backing up to the cloud I **recommend to add an encrypted remote and use it for backing up**
   * Backups can then be triggered like so, for example
     ```shell